Iraq–Turkey relations: 2003-post invasion

 Turkey's relationship with Iraq has shifted to a new era after the invasion of Iraq.
 In this era, the integrity of Iraq is as important as PKK problem for Turkey-Iraq relations.
 The status of Kirkuk and Turkoman populations' rights are the subtitles of the disputes.
 Before the invasion, Turkey was called for the invasion by the U.S., but on 1 March 2003, Turkish parliament rejected being an active member of US-led coalition forces in Iraq.
 Such a decision of Turkish parliament was seen as both a reaction against the unilateral action of USA in the Middle East and the desire to keep Turkey away from the Iraq war.
 While Turkey was out of US plans on Iraq, Kurdish leaders of Iraq gained more power by allying with US during the war.
 Kurdistan Regional Government (KRG), which behaves like a semi-independent unit, eventually emerged, and its aggressive foreign policy disturbed Turkish foreign policy mechanisms.
 After 2003, political maps of the Greater Kurdistan, covering Turkish lands, were seen on the walls of state buildings of KRG.
 Furthermore, Massoud Barzani frequently talked about the problems of Kurdish people in Turkey and implied that he could mobilize the Kurdish people against the Turkish government.
 Lastly, Barzani also objected Turkey's offers regarding a permanent solution of Kirkuk's status problem and ignored Turkey's sensitivity regarding the basic rights of the Iraq Turkmen population.
-Such attitudes of Barzani simply meant that the KRG prepared to be an independent nation state and Barzani administration was open to use any tool pragmatically to protect its sovereignty.

 Also, Turkey's military operations were limited by a result of the invasion.
 Iraq soils had physically become US soil and Turkey always needed permission of the US to launch a military operation in Iraq.
 Limited relations with Iraqi Kurdish Leaders, military operations, and very limited relations with central government in the 1990s became useless.
 So, Turkey had been deadlocked in Iraq and needed a new strategy different from that of the 1990s.

 So, after 2008, Turkey came up with a new strategy: communication with all groups in Iraq.
 For both Sunni and Shiite Arabs, who want to keep Iraq unified, Turkey is an essential actor.
 Turkey's attitude towards the future of Iraqi Kurdistan and Kirkuk disputes can limit Kurdish leaders.
 So, in the new era, Turkey had relations with more political groups in Iraq.

 In 2015, Turkish diplomats in Mosul were kidnapped by the Islamic State during the War in Iraq 2013-2017.
 The diplomats were rescued and the consulate reopened after the Islamic State defeat.